 - Records of trustees consenting to their appointment as a fund trustee; and

 - Records of all changes in fund members and trustees.

 Records relating to a specific financial year would include:

-- other information used to prepare your fund’s returns, accounts and statements eg source documents for ownership and valuation of assets eg CHESS statements, purchase documents;
+- Other information used to prepare your fund’s returns, accounts and Statements eg source documents for ownership and valuation of assets eg CHESS statements, and purchase documents;

 The following records for a minimum of five years: